Sample Storage PCB: Compliant Design Ensuring Medical Sample Integrity and Traceability

 ISO 14971 Risk Management: Eliminating Hazards from the Design Source

-Key risk sources include:
+Main risk sources include:

-4. Electrical hazards: As mentioned earlier, may cause operator electric shock or equipment fire.
+4. Electrical Hazards: As mentioned earlier, may cause operator electric shock or equipment fire.

 ISO 14971 Risk Management Process